PySide6.QtHttpServer.QHttpServerRouterRule

 server.route("/user", [] () { return "hello user"; } );

-This path pattern creates a rule that forwards all requests with “/user” to the provided hanlder, which in this case is a simple lambda (Note that the handler syntax would look different when using QHttpServerRouterRule directly, see below).
+This path pattern defines a rule that directs all requests to "/user" to the specified handler, which in this case is a simple lambda function.
+(Note that when using QHttpServerRouterRule directly, the handler syntax differs—see below.)

 server.route("/user/", [] ( qint64 id ) { return "hello user"; } );